 Satellite Internet Should Support Terrestrial Networks in Africa

-Satellite Internet has been a topic of great interest to The 3rd Generation Partnership Project (3GPP), as it bridges the “digital divide” and will support many 5G use cases.
+Satellite Internet has been a topic of great interest to The 3rd Generation Partnership Project (3GPP), as it bridges the digital divide and will support many 5G use cases.
 Some of those use cases include 5G New Radio (NR), 5G Core, 5G Mobile-Access Edge Computing (MEC), and extending network coverage of 5G NR.
-Beyond the consumer segment, Satellite Communications (satcom) will be beneficial to the following industries in Africa:
+Beyond the consumer segment, satellite communication service providers will be beneficial to the following industries in Africa:

 - Broadcasting and streaming services

 To learn about some of the technologies and applications that make satellite communications possible, download the Broadband Communications In Africa: Spectrum, Solutions & Objectives whitepaper today.

 The continent of Africa has traditionally been a laggard when it comes to adopting emerging technology, and mobile broadband services are no different.
 Much of this is inherently tied to the limited budgets of governments and the limited disposable income of the inhabitants.
 Adding to this, ABI Research reports that satellite-to-cell services are made for specialized applications.